 Brighten up your dinner plate with this pillowy Beet Gnocchi topped with walnuts, mint, and fresh lovage.

 This gluten-free dish takes homemade gnocchi to a whole new level!
-Instead of using traditional potatoes, this Paleo-friendly recipe swaps in beets for color and sweet potatoes for pasta-like texture.
+Instead of using traditional potatoes, this Paleo-friendly recipe swaps in beets for color.
 Added lovage adds a pop of green for garnish while boosting anti-inflammatory properties.
 (1) If you don’t have lovage, feel free to use fresh parsley instead.

 Beets are loaded with properties that can help lower blood pressure and decrease inflammation in the body.
 As a high-fiber food, beets can also help detox the body, and even boost athletic performance.
 Look for beets with greens still intact and a texture that is firm and reddish-purple in color.